Why use herbs?

 Some health issues – common colds, cough, allergies – can be addressed with herbal formulas of western or eastern herbs, and it may be possible to purchase these through one of the bigger online superstores such as Iherb, Vitacost or even Amazon.
 Some health issues – thyroid disorders and autoimmune health – require a more in-depth analysis.
 Consultations are helpful in either case to pinpoint the best solution for the individual as body type and health history play an important role in matching the correct remedy to the individual.

-Herbs and plants are natural and medicinal substances that withstand sweeps in climate and environment, and continue to thrive.
-They exert these same powers in our bodies by boosting energy, dredging the blood circulation to remove toxins while at the same time preserving healthy tissue.
+Herbs and plants are natural and medicinal substances that withstand sweeps in climate and environment and continue to thrive.
+They exert these same powers in our bodies by boosting energy and dredging the blood circulation to remove toxins while at the same time preserving healthy tissue.
 In my mind, nothing can compare to the efficacy and value of herbal medicines.

 Examples of Herbal Use